Skip to content

 Medicine / Pediatrics

 Wendy Hobson-Rohrer MD, MSPH is a tenured Professor of Pediatrics at the University of Utah School of Medicine and the Associate Vice President for Health Sciences Education at University of Utah Health.
 Majoring in Spanish and Latin American Studies in college led her to focus on Latinx populations.
-For the past 25 years, she has focused on teaching medical providers about and on caring for children with special health care needs, especially for those are marginalized.
+For the past 25 years, she has focused on teaching medical providers about and on caring for children with special health care needs, especially for those who are marginalized.
 As a pediatrician, she strives to meet the needs of families where they are, most recently opening a food pantry in the clinic.
 As one of the senior-most woman faculty members at University of Utah Health, she regularly mentors and advocates for women and under-represented people in health careers.

 Mark Kamimura-Jimenez